canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 ## Setting Up an IPv6-Only Cluster

-The process of creating an IPv6-only cluster involves specifying only IPv6 CIDRs for Pods and Services during the bootstrap process.
+The process of creating an IPv6-only cluster involves specifying only IPv6 CIDRs for pods and services during the bootstrap process.
 Unlike dual-stack, only IPv6 CIDRs are used.

 1. **Bootstrap Kubernetes with IPv6 CIDRs**